 Top deals to expect from Black Friday and Cyber Monday 2019

 Apple iPhone XS / XS Max / XR

-With Apple expected to launch its 2019 range of flagship iPhones in September, we can expect to see the infamously expensive iPhone XS and iPhone XS Max from 2018 to carry discounted price tags this year, and perhaps even the newly-released models too: we did see the 512GB iPhone XS Max get a significant discount last year, so it's possible we'll see something similar again.
-We’d also expect some decent deals on iPads too, as Apple has refreshed the line-up.
+Apple released the 2019 iPhone flagships in September this year, so don't expect the iPhone 11 range to be discounted during Black Friday.
+Instead, you'll likely score an excellent bargain on last year's models, with the infamously expensive iPhone XS and iPhone XS Max potentially becoming a lot more affordable.
+That said, we did see the iPhone XS Max get a significant discount last year, so it's possible we'll see something similar again with one of the iPhone 11s.
+We'd also expect some decent deals on iPads, too, as Apple has refreshed the line-up.

 Samsung Galaxy S10 / S10 Plus / S10e